melanieplageman/autobench/README.md

 ```sh
 ansible-playbook fio.yaml -e "privatekey=PRIVATE_KEY_FILE" -e "profile_name=PROFILE_NAME"
 ```
-To view a graph of completion latencies for all fio jobs run this way, run `jupyter notebook` in this directory and check out `clat.ipynb`.
+To view a graph of completion latencies for all fio jobs run this way, run `jupyter notebook` in `results/fio` and check out `clat.ipynb`.
 You'll need to replace the `json_source_dir` to point to your own.

 ## Running TPC-DS